LGBTIQ+ international students

 - Be sure your country of birth is part of the list provided by the International Lesbian, Gay, Bisexual, Transgender and Intersex Association (ILGA) and read the State Sponsored Homophobia report to confirm you are eligible for this visa.

 - Every year, along with the State-Sponsored Homophobia report, ILGA publishes also maps of sexual orientation laws in the world.

 Read more about diverse genders, intersex and gender transition at Deakin.

 In addition to joining Deakin's LGBTIQ+ Community, you can access various support at Deakin:

 - Deakin LGBTIQ+ Allies are students and staff members who are trained in supporting LGBTIQ+ students and staff.
 View the list of Allies and make contact for a chat.

-- Harassment and Discrimination Contact Officers (HDCOs) are staff who are trained to assist staff and students with any enquiries about discrimination, sexual harassment or bullying.
+- Harassment and Discrimination Contact Officers (HDCOs) are staff who are trained to assist staff and students with any enquiries about discrimination, sexual harm or bullying.

 - Deakin Counselling and Psychological Support: all counsellors have received training in LGBTIQ+ Awareness.